 Wastewater Gaps

-Information on Localized Air Deposition

-The lack of PCB air depositional data is of particular concern because it limits our ecosystem-scale understanding of the delivery mechanism of PCBs to the Chesapeake Bay watershed.
-It is of regulatory relevance because permit holders of storm water-derived effluents believe that air deposition comprises a significant portion, if not all, of their PCB loads.
-Municipal effluent permit holders also maintain that their PCBs are derived from the intake water from rivers that in turn contain background PCBs derived from atmospheric fluxes.
-Consequently, there is a need to 1) provide reliable PCB air deposition flux data for the purpose of calculating representative loads, and 2) determine the spatial contribution from air deposition fluxes to different land use areas throughout the Bay watershed.

 Tools to Support Trackdown Studies

 The current high resolution analytical method for PCBs is expensive relative to the costs of most other organic contaminant monitoring and may be cost-prohibitive for large-scale trackdown studies.
 An inexpensive tool that can provide real-time data can greatly improve the efficacy of a trackdown study in municipal service areas.
 Information regarding lessons learned in other PCB trackdown studies would be useful in guiding municipalities in their own local efforts.